cskylab/cskylab/tpl-cskylab/k8s-iot-edge/README.md

 - **oauth2-proxy**: OpenID authentication proxy for Node-Red.

 To run this namespace, you must deploy before k8s-keycloakx to configure the example backend authentication client.

+> **Note**: Uncomment oauth2-proxy chart when file `values-oauth2-proxy.yaml` is configured appropiately with its keycloakx backend, and file `values-node-red.yaml` is configure with appropiately ingress anotations.

 ---